YanZehong/CS5242-ABSC/README.md

 # CS5242-ABSC
 [![Python Versions](https://img.shields.io/badge/python-3.9%20%7C%203.9-blue)](https://www.python.org/downloads/)

 In this project, we focus on the aspect-based sentiment classification (ABSC).
 To be specific, the sentence “The restaurant was expensive, but the food was great” would be assigned with a negative polarity for the aspect PRICE, whereas the aspect FOOD has positive polarity.
 We implement MLP, CNNs, RNNs, ANNs*, and related improved versions on the dataset we collected on [Tripadvisor](https://www.tripadvisor.com.sg/).
-[Project Github Link](https://github.com/YanZehong/CS5242-ABSC)

 ## Table of Codes
-- Data Collection:
+- Data Collection: `DataScraper.ipynb`
-- EDA:
+- EDA: `CS5242_GroupID26.ipynb`
 - DataModule: `CS5242_GroupID26.ipynb`
     * ABSCDataset
     * ABSCDatasetForBERT
 - ModelModule: `CS5242_GroupID26.ipynb`
     * [MLP variants](./images/MLP.png): MLPs, MLP, MLPv2
-    * CNN
+    * [CNN](./images/TextCNN.jpg): TextCNNv1, TextCNNv2, TextCNNv3 (mean/max)
     * RNN
     * [Transformer](./images/Transformer.png): TransformerEncoderV0, TransformerEncoderV1, TransformerEncoderV2, TransformerEncoderV3
     * [BERT](./images/Bert.png): Bert, BertForABSC